laurent6/Reseau_hybride/README.md

 	python3 {PATH_TO_PROJECT}/babeld-master/Tests/test/main.py -h

-> To test battery criteria with  -b option, use  nemu -f  initialisation_wireless.py -i ( don't forget change path_sys and session_name ins this script )
+> To test battery criteria with  -b option, use  nemu -f  initialisation_wireless.py -i ( don't forget change path_sys and session_name in this script )
 > To Performance test  with -p option, use  nemu -f init_all_join.py -i